RESEARCH STARTER

 As more technology emerged and advanced, a group of artists and engineers decided to form a collective to foster the connection between art and technology.
 Engineers Billy Kluver and Fred Waldhauer and artists Robert Rauschenberg and Robert Whitman formed Experiments in Art and Technology (EAT) in 1967.
 The collaborators incorporated Doppler sonar, electrical circuitry, electronic systems, video projection, and wireless sound projection in their art.
 While not all the EAT installations and performances qualified as digital art, the collective fostered further development through its openness to new technology.
 The boundaries between art and science were swept away.

-Kluver was employed in the Bell Labs scientific research company in New Jersey.
+Kluver was employed at the Bell Labs scientific research company in New Jersey.
 A computer graphics specialist who worked with Kluver at Bell Labs created the first piece of widely recognized digital art in 1966.
 Kenneth Knowlton used a photograph of a young woman to create an image composed of computer pixels.
 His Young Nude bridged the gap between historical art traditions and the twentieth century.
 The traditional nude figure was brought into the information age and rendered in pixels.

-Far less traditional digital art projects followed.
+Far fewer traditional digital art projects followed.
 In 1969, for example, Allan Kaprow created Hello.
 This was not a static work; it was an experience involving multiple people interacting through television monitors.
 Other artists used early computers, television, and radio to create works and comment on the increasing connectivity technology was allowing.
 Some artists saw these societal changes as beneficial, while others seemed to warn of encroachment on personal privacy.

 Major advancements during the 1970s further inspired artists.
 The Apple II computer, for example, was the first personal computer that could be used to create color graphics.
 The modem, developed in 1979, opened up data transfer possibilities.
 During the 1980s, computer animation developed rapidly.
 Artists began using this type of software to create their own works.
 Adobe introduced design software programs such as Photoshop and Illustrator.